 Seena Vali majored in math and minored in music at Fordham—not the typical background for an Emmy Award-winning comedy writer.
 But he also wrote for the paper, the irreverent alternative campus newspaper, and went on to intern at ABC News and The Onion, where he became a staff writer in 2013.
 Now, he’s a senior writer for HBO’s weekly satirical news show Last Week Tonight with John Oliver, where he began in 2017.

 On Sunday evening, the show won the Emmy Award for Outstanding Scripted Variety Series—its ninth win in a row—and as senior writer on the show, Vali took home his eighth Emmy for Outstanding Writing for a Variety Series, a dynastic run of critical success that he calls “humbling.”
 The show, which each week takes an irreverent deep dive into a broad range of issues like net neutrality, televangelism, and predatory lending, also earned Vali a prestigious Peabody Award in 2018.
-Fordham Magazine spoke with the New Jersey native about the role comedy plays in tackling big issues, why Oliver is so good at what he does, and, naturally, the thrills of ice climbing.
+Fordham Magazine spoke with the 2010 Fordham College at Rose Hill grad about the role comedy plays in tackling big issues, why Oliver is so good at what he does, and, naturally, the thrills of ice climbing.

 What are some of the big differences you encountered going from a print/digital publication to working on a weekly TV show?